kiba/Writings/fac/chp22_earth.md

 It was fast paced, and sharp.
 That wasn't how adults supposed to act.
 Even when mama was angry with her, mama's  voice was very calm.

 Finally, one of the adults stomped out before dragging Henry by the ear.
+"Ouuuch!
+What did I do?"

-John's papa hugged John instead.
+John's papa hugged John.

 Finally Mama came out, looking very tired.
 May knew who she looked like anywhere.
 Red streak and white hair with grey eyes, she was very distinctive.

 May inherited that look as well.
 When her teachers said that she shouldn't be dyeing her hairs, mama has to get a several letters from doctors to prove that it was all natural.

-"You dodge that bullet, kiddo," her mama said.
+"You dodged that bullet, kiddo," her mama said.

 "I am not going to get suspended?"
 May asked, worried.

-"No. Let's go home."
+"No. Let's take you home."

 ***